 - ensuring students have multiple opportunities and ways to demonstrate their learning;

-- giving students the opportunity to redo/complete missed assessments and activities;
+- allowing students to redo/complete missed assessments and activities (if appropriate);

 - keeping detailed, accurate information describing student successes and challenges;

 - providing timely and ongoing communication with parents/guardians, students, and school administration.